GaloisInc/argo/docs/Protocol.rst

 When the first message is sent from the client to the server, the ``state`` parameter should be initialized to the empty JSON array ``[]``.
-Replies from the server contain a new state that should be used in subsequent requests, so that state changes executed by the request are visible.
-In particular, replies are always a JSON object with two fields:
+Replies from the server may contain a new state that should be used in subsequent requests, so that state changes executed by the request are visible.

-``state``
-  The new state, to be sent in subsequent requests
+In particular, per JSON-RPC, non-error replies are always a JSON object that contains a ``result`` field.
+The result field always contains an ``answer`` field, and contains ``state`` when the request resulted in a new server state.

 ``answer``
   The value returned as a response to the request (the precise contents depend on which request was sent)

+``state``
+  The new state, to be sent in subsequent requests.
+If this field is missing, then the client should re-use the state from their request.

 While the state representations returned from the server presently have a predictable relationship to the commands that gave rise to